-Vodka is another excellent ingredient for infusing flavor into your homemade recipes; it's one of the few ingredients that can be used straight and still taste good.
-This recipe has a nice balance of sweet and savory, so you can use it in cocktails or add more basil if you're a fan of that flavor.
+Vodka is another excellent ingredient for infusing flavor into your homemade recipes; it's one of the few that can be used straight and still taste good.
+This recipe has a nice balance of sweet and savory, so you can use it in cocktails or add more basil if you like that flavor.

 This recipe isn't as strong as your standard infused vodka recipe, so you can adjust the amount to suit your needs.
 And while basil may not be everyone's favorite herb, its taste should complement other ingredients nicely.
 Finally, replace the vodka with an infused spirit to create new flavors.

 When making your basil vodka, start with the vodka itself.
 Basil adds a nice flavor to vodka, but the liquor doesn't need to be made specifically for this purpose.

 Any vodka from the liquor store will work—the main point is that it should have a high-quality base and be clear rather than colored.

 The next step is to pick your basil.

 The flavors of basil are a little more complex and nuanced than you might think.
 For example, if you have Mexican or Thai basil, the taste is quite different from sweet Italian basil.
 That's because all basil varieties contain a compound called thymol, but levels vary between types.